 The event was also filmed by The Gambia’s official broadcaster and aired on the evening news, with the three-minute clip available online here: https://www.grts.gm/videos/mrc-host-antimicrobial-drug-forum/

 Thank you to everyone involved, especially the team at the MRC Unit The Gambia.
 We look forward to seeing more of you in 2020!

 From left to right, Dr Umberto D’Alessandro (Director of the MRC Gambia), Dr Bridget Bannerman (Director of SRA), a student from Sierra Leone, H.E.
-Sharon Wardle (UK High Commissioner to The Gambia), Mahmoud Gebeesay (Sierra Leone BSc student and UNESCO nominee), David Orr (Mott MacDonald/Science Resources Africa), and Dr Abdul Sesay (Director of MRCG Genomics).
+Sharon Wardle (UK High Commissioner to The Gambia), Mahmoud Gebeesay (Sierra Leone BSc student), David Orr (Mott MacDonald/Science Resources Africa), and Dr Abdul Sesay (Director of MRCG Genomics).

 Delegates attending the comparative genomics workshop.

 A delegate explores a digital representation of a protein during the structural bioinformatics and drug discovery workshop.